theopmw/Top-Spots-London/TESTING.md

         });
     };
 ```

-In order to push each venue marker into a separate array based on the type of venue (as below) this code had to be refactored.
+In order to push each venue marker into a separate array based on the type of venue to allow for the legend checkboxes to show and hide venues by type (as below) this code had to be refactored.

 ```
 // Empty marker arrays by venue type (Filled by markerToArray function)